THE WISDOM ACADEMY PRESENTS

 • How much does it cost?
 Tuition is $397.
 Your tuition fee helps support Wisdom’s nonprofit mission so we can create more amazing courses for you!

 • When does the course start?
-The first lesson becomes available January 27, 2023.
+The first lesson became available on January 27, 2023.
+You can enroll at any time and take this course at your own pace.

 • Will I lose access?
 No, you will retain access even after the last lesson has been released so you can return to the teachings whenever you like!